 # Preset Lua extension

-This document describes the Lua Extension of the Electra One MIDI Controller firmware.
-The extension adds procedural programming to the Electra One Preset format.
+This document describes the Lua Extension for the Electra One MIDI Controller firmware.
+The extension introduces procedural programming to the Electra One Preset format.

-The Lua is a scripting programming language - a detailed information about it can be found at the Official Lua site (opens new window).
+Lua is a scripting programming language; you can find detailed information about it on the Official Lua site (opens new window).

 Note